Auckland Museum's 160-year legacy of research, scholarship and innovation is experiencing an exciting era of development.

 Since 1852 Auckland Museum's curatorial staff have been involved in a wide array of significant scientific and academic research projects.
 Read more

-Applications are now open for the Sir Hugh Kawharu Scholarship, offered by the Kawharu Foundation in partnership with Tāmaki Paenga Hira Auckland Museum.Read more
+Applications have closed for the Sir Hugh Kawharu Scholarship, offered by the Kawharu Foundation in partnership with Tāmaki Paenga Hira Auckland Museum.Read more